Delayed Cord Clamping

 Phototherapy: Use of light to break down bilirubin in a baby’s bloodstream to allow it to be eliminated from the body.

-Umbilical Cord: The structure linking the growing fetus to the placenta; it contains blood vessels that bring oxygen and nutrients to the fetus and remove waste products.
+Umbilical cord: The structure linking the growing fetus to the placenta; it contains blood vessels that bring oxygen and nutrients to the fetus and remove waste products.

 Last Updated: May 2024